mountainray/wearable_computing/CodeBook.md

 5. Read in and create features (variable names in original format)
 6. Modify names in features relating to "energyBands" to make distinct (though these are not selected later, their non-uniqueness causes problems)
 7. Remove most non-alpha characters in features, and fix "BodyBody" typo (make "Body")
-8. Read in and left join activities to activity labels, train data group
+8. Read in and left join activities to activity labels
 9. Read in subject ID's for train data group
 10. Apply variable names, prefix with "mean_"
 11. Read main train data, column bind subject ID's, activity labels, and subset of columns having "mean" or "std" in feature name